Careers360 Logo

 Answer:

-A set of experimental methods used to assemble recombinant DNA molecules and to use them for cloning in host organism is called gene cloning.
+A set of experimental methods used to assemble recombinant DNA molecules and to use them for cloning in a host organism is called gene cloning.
 Gene cloning involves the following main steps:

 1. Selection of a suitable gene.